lwasser/lwasser.github.io/_posts/2022-08-25-python-environments-test-github-actions2.md

 Continuous integration (CI) is a way of automating testing of changes made to a code base.
 It can also be used to perform tasks such as - push code to another location or send to Docker, etc. GitHub actions is a free-to-use continuous integration platform that works seamlessly with GitHub.
+CI runs in the "cloud" on GitHub in this example.
+The GitHub cloud.

+<i class="fas fa-info-circle"></i> Remember that git is the tool that runs version control.
+GitHub.com is just a cloud based platform that runs `git`.
+{: .notice }

-CI is your new super power enabled BFF (best friends forever).
-You can setup a workflow in the cloud (on GitHub) that runs your environment on all 3 different operating systems.
-You could even test it on different versions of `Python` if you wanted to.
+Using GitHub actions, your new super power enabled BFF (best friends forever), you can setup a workflow in the cloud (on GitHub) that runs your environment on all 3 different operating systems.
+All three!

+Just like that.

+You could
+even test it on different versions of `Python` if you wanted to.

 And it's all FREE.